wiflab/rebrandly-api-client/README.md

 ### Models

-This client will always return the related nideks.
+This client will always return the related models.
 When creating a new resource, the object is provided to the `create` method.
 For example, to create a link:

 ```php